What would you do if you had the chance to start all over?

 “These are just two people who made that choice,” the man said.

-“Dad, what the hell?
+I shot up in my seat, “Dad, what the hell?
 Why?
 Why did you leave us?”

 “Oh, Joey, I’m afraid that’s my fault,” said Mrs.Gibson.
 She was starting to tear up pretty bad.

 “No, it’s not,” my dad told her.
 “I love you.
 This is what I want.”

 When I heard him say that, it made sense.
 Not all of it, not by a long shot, but the main idea was there.
 Her and my dad were in love.
 That day I saw her at the airport lounge, she was there because she had scouted my father.
 Like Biggie and Tupac, they came here to start a new life together.